paul-rinaldi/shadowrun-sdl/README.md

 The project was tested using [Jest](https://jestjs.io/).

 # Deployment
-The project is deployed at https://wizworm.uc.r.appspot.com/ through Google Cloud Platform.
-Note that the deployment is not always actively running and may need to be re-started.
-See the Deployment Steps document on the project wiki.
+The project is deployed at https://shadow-run.netlify.app through Netlify.

 # Build
 In the project directory, you can run: